Council is standing up to domestic violence

 To combat domestic and family violence, Council works closely with the police, community groups and services.

-Short and long-term strategies are also being used to address the causes of domestic violence.
+Short and long-term strategies are also being used to address the causes of domestic and family violence.
 This involves:

 - Support for local services and community help groups